carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

   - name: "Rohit Aggarwal"
 ```

-**2. Package Helm Chart**: Package is a combination of configuration metadata and OCI images that informs the package manager what software it holds and how to install itself onto a Kubernetes cluster.
+**2. Package Helm Chart**: The Package CR is config including metadata and references to OCI artifacts that informs the package manager what software it holds and how to install itself onto a Kubernetes cluster.

 Save the below Package CR to a file named `1.0.0.yaml`
 ```yaml